 Finding the right therapist is a bit like finding the right pair of shoes.
 What works beautifully for one person may feel completely wrong for another.
-In psychotherapy, we call this “goodness of fit.”
 It’s one of the most important factors in whether therapy is helpful.

 That’s why many therapists offer a brief consultation before beginning therapy.

-A consultation is not therapy.
-It’s a short conversation designed to explore whether the therapist’s approach, communication style, and experience feel aligned with what you’re looking for (and whether a therapist feels a client might be a good for them too).
+A consultation is not psychotherapy.
+It’s a short conversation or screening call that is designed to explore whether the therapist’s approach, understanding of your issues, communication style, and experience feel aligned with what you’re looking for (and whether a therapist feels a client might be a good for them too).
 Sometimes the answer is yes.
 Sometimes it’s not.
 Both outcomes are completely normal.

 Therapy Is Relational